 In addition to publishing books and full-length work, The Places We've Been books is proud to feature short work by emerging writers and artists whose themes and experimentation reflect our mission statement.
 Contact stories[at]theplaces35.com to inquire about being featured, or collaborating on a future project.
 Visit our About page to learn more about the process for accepting manuscript submissions.

-A FEW BOOKSELLERS WHERE YOU CAN FIND
+A FEW BOOKSELLERS WHERE YOU CAN FIND OUR TITLES:

 In store: Quimby's Bookstore, Chicago; St. Mark's Bookshop, NYC